 Using a live video streaming platform for corporate training is very efficient.
 Live streaming, with elevated engagement, is even better since it gives you that “in the room” feeling.
 Many businesses are now using live streaming for training and education.
 This is ideal for reaching a distributed or remote workforce.

-Additionally, a live video streaming platform is very useful for external trainings.
-For example, businesses in sales can educate franchises and partners about new products via live stream.
-Additionally, businesses can conduct webinars and trainings via live stream as a revenue source unto themselves.
+Additionally, a live video streaming platform is very useful for external training.
+For example, businesses in sales can educate franchisees and partners about new products via live stream.
+Additionally, businesses can conduct webinars and training via live stream as a revenue source unto themselves.